owncloud/ocis/services/thumbnails/README.md

 If a resource is shared using SecureView, the share reciever will get a 403 (forbidden) response when requesting a thumbnail.
 The requesting client needs to decide what to show and usually a placeholder thumbnail is used.

-## Using libvips for thumbnail generation
+## Using libvips for Thumbnail Generation

-To improve performance (and to support a wider range of images formats) the thumbnails service is able to utilize libvips (https://www.libvips.org/) for thumbnail generation.
+To improve performance and to support a wider range of images formats, the thumbnails service is able to utilize the [libvips library](https://www.libvips.org/) for thumbnail generation.
 Support for libvips needs to be enabled at buildtime and has a couple of implications:

-*  With libvips support enabled it is not possible to create a statically linked ocis binary
+*  With libvips support enabled, it is not possible to create a statically linked ocis binary.
-*  So the libvips shared libraries need to be available at runtime in the same release that was used to build the ocis binary
+*  Therefore, the libvips shared libraries need to be available at runtime in the same release that was used to build the ocis binary.
-*  When using the ocis docker images the libvips shared libraries are included in the image
+*  When using the ocis docker images, the libvips shared libraries are included in the image and are correctly embedded.

 Support of libvips is disabled by default.
-To enable it make sure libvips and its buildtime dependencies are install in your build environment.
-Then just set the `ENABLE_VIPS` variable on the `make` command:
+To enable it, make sure libvips and its buildtime dependencies are installed in your build environment.
+Then you just need to set the `ENABLE_VIPS` variable on the `make` command:

 ```shell
 make -C ocis build ENABLE_VIPS=1